-You must apply for Individual Examination Arrangements prior to each examination period, notes explaining the process and deadlines are available at M1 form guidance 2017-18.pdf, the form should be submitted in one of the following ways:
+You must apply for Individual Examination Arrangements prior to each examination period, notes explaining the process and deadlines are available at M1 form guidance 2017-18.pdf.

-by email: firstname.lastname@example.org with the completed Individual Examination Arrangements as an attachment.
+The Individual exam arrangements form M1 2017-18.docx should be submitted by email to email@example.com as an attachment.
 Please enter "Individual Examination Arrangements" then your name in the subject line of your email.

 Taking examinations overseas

 You should sit your exams at the scheduled University locations.
 However if you feel that you need to be abroad at the time of one or more of your exams, you may apply to sit your exam(s) abroad at approved locations.
 If your request is authorised, Assessment and Conferment Office staff will assist in planning and administering the practical arrangements.
 Note that each exam must take place at the same time as the scheduled UK exam, and all of the University's Academic Regulations apply as they would when sitting an exam in the UK.

 Subject to University approval and the payment of an administration fee, it may be possible to take University examinations abroad in approved locations.
 Students have to obtain written confirmation from an appropriate institution that they may sit the exam in invigilated conditions in accordance with the University's regulations.